 They’re for more than groceries and Christmas gifts.

 I like to sit down well before Thanksgiving and do some serious Pinterest searching to find crafts and recipes for my kids that are simple and straightforward and actually attainable.
-Then I add the supplies to my shopping list BEFORE the holidays happen.
+Then I add the supplies to my shopping list in my planner BEFORE the holidays happen.
 That way, when we have some down time, we can go ahead and enjoy it together….without a trip to Wal-Mart.

 Cut Down the Chaos